Textualize/textual/docs/guide/widgets.md

 ### Attributes down

-We also want to be able to update the decimal value in the input, and have the switches update accordingly.
+We also want the switches to update if the user edits the decimal value.
+To do this, the `ByteEditor` widget should respond to the input changing, and then modify the switches.
+Because the switches are children of `ByteEditor` we can update them by setting their attributes directly.
+This is an example of "attributes down".

 === "byte02.py"